ktht/asetup/README.md

 The last line in the above installs Jupyter and PyTorch modules.
 The modules are placed into `$PWD` of the host machine.
 The directory name where those modules reside is derived from the ATLAS container name.
 This setup avoids unnecessarily lengthy builds of the same container by keeping the modules outside of it.

+When launching a vanilla `el9` container, you might want to drop the `--buildFile` option.
+Note that Docker images are cached in your `$HOME/.alrb/container/docker/`.

 The Docker container has the following features:

 - ability to install custom software system-wide, which is not possible in, e.g., Apptainer;
 - access to CVMFS, which is mounted to `/cvmfs` inside the container implicitly;
-- possibility to launch Jupyter notebook by forwarding the ports with the `-p 8888:8888` option:
+- possibility to launch Jupyter notebook by forwarding the ports with the `-p 8888:8888` option (which remember to increment when running multiple containers simultaneously):

     ```
     jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root